SethCram/Linguists-NLP-to-SQL/README.md

     sudo make serve
     ```
 8. Cancel the process with Ctrl-C now that we verified that it launched okay
-9. Relaunch the API in the background indefinitely and on server restart
+9. Relaunch the API in the background, indefinitely, and on server restart
     ```sh
     sudo make serve_prod
     ```
-10. Verify the API is running by navigating to http://[publicIPAddress]/api/getDatabases/ in a browser or `curl http://[publicIPAddress]/api/getDatabases/` and seeing a list of uploaded databases
+10. Verify the API is running
+    1. Navigate to http://[publicIPAddress]/api/getDatabases/ in a browser or run `curl http://[publicIPAddress]/api/getDatabases/` and see either a list of uploaded databases or an error 500 with "There was an error when attempting to list all the database folders." message.
+Either way, the backend is running properly.
 11. Head over to the [frontend deployment instructions](https://github.com/SethCram/linguists-client/blob/master/README.md#deployment-instructions-on-ubuntu-linux)